ESPresense/Floorplan-Creator/Readme.md

 - Coverage distance is ajustable
 - Circle color is adjustable
 - Coverage circle can be visible when placing device to help positioning it right
+- Now you can even make art with the app.

 25-02-2022
 - Dark Theme